nawinto99/kuppy-lite/README.md

    pip install cookiecutter
    ```

 2. In your terminal or command prompt, navigate to the directory where you want to create your project.
-Run the following command
+Run the following command:
    ```
    cookiecutter https://github.com/nawinto99/kuppy-lite.git
    ```